Highest1-YearGIC Ratesmaple leaf

 Quebec Employment Insurance

 As a worker in Quebec, you still have to pay EI premiums.
 In addition to EI, you will also pay Quebec Parental Insurance Plan (QPIP) premiums.
 Quebec EI premiums are reduced to account for this.
+For 2025, the maximum insurable earning is $65,700 (up from $63,200 for 2024), and the EI Premium rate for employees is 1.31% (down from 1.32% for 2024).
+The maximum employee contribution is $860.67 (up from 2024’s $834.24), and the maximum employer contribution is $1,202.31 (up from $1,167.94).

-Unlike the federal EI program where self-employed workers are not required to participate in the EI program, self-employed workers must pay QPIP premiums.
+Unlike the federal EI program, where self-employed workers are not required to participate in the EI program, self-employed workers must pay QPIP premiums.
 QPIP covers maternity, paternity, and parental benefits.
 You can still enroll in the EI program as a self-employed worker to cover sickness and other benefits.

 Quebec Parental Insurance Plan (QPIP) Employee Premium Rates